Summary

 15 Minute(s)

 Pass out the attached Note Catcher handout and writing utensils.
-Explain to participants that this handout allows them to take notes over the strategies and resources referred to throughout the session.
+Explain to participants that this handout enables them to take notes over the strategies and resources referred to throughout the session.
 Briefly introduce yourself and welcome participants to the session using the attached Presentation Slides.

 Go to slide 3, Six-Word Memoir.
 Briefly review the strategy.
 Go to slide 4 and present the question: "What does writing look like in your classroom?"
 Allow participants time to create a Six-Word Memoir to answer the question.
 Ask participants to write their memoirs on the slips of paper at their table.
 Display slide 5 with the Padlet information and ask participants to enter their Six-Word Memoir into the Padlet.
 Discuss responses as a whole group.